 From Cork or Shannon airports, travel by bus to Killarney.
 The town is world renowned for the unsurpassed beauty of its setting on the shores of Lough Leane.
 It is an interesting place to stay, with plenty to see and do.

-Overnight accommodation in Killarney town centre.
+Overnight accommodation in Killarney.

 Day 2 – Killarney to Black Valley